 Yaqi brings a touch of colour to your shave den

-As you know I recently unboxed a number of razors by Yaqi Shaving.
-In this review we will focus on the blue Stamford and the Red Devil safety razors.
+As you know I recently unboxed a number of razors by The Wet Shaving Co. (previously called Yaqi Shaving).
+In this review we will focus on the Blue Stamford Safety Razor and the Red Devil Safety Razor.

 These are both 3 pieces safety razors accommodating standard double edge blades.